thomash-acinq/bolts/12-offer-encoding.md

     - if it sets `amount`:
       - MUST specify `amount`.`msat` as greater or equal to amount expected by the offer (before any proportional period amount).
+  - if the sender has a previous unpaid invoice (for the same offer) which it wants to cancel:
+    - MUST set `payer_key` to the same as the previous invoice.
+    - MUST set `replace_invoice` to the `payment_hash` or the previous invoice.
   - if the offer contained `recurrence`:
     - for the initial request:
       - MUST use a unique `payer_key`.